 Medically reviewed by Drugs.com.
 Last updated on Mar 5, 2023.

 You may need to wait until your swelling and pain have gone down before you start to exercise.
 Do not start an exercise program before you talk to your healthcare provider.

 Call your doctor or physical therapist if:

 - You have sharp or worsening pain during exercise or at rest.

 - You have questions or concerns about your shoulder exercises.

 Before you exercise:

 Warm up and stretch before you exercise.
 Walk or ride a stationary bike for 5 to 10 minutes to help you warm up.
 Stretching helps increase range of motion.
 It may also decrease muscle soreness and help prevent another injury.
-Your healthcare provider will tell you which of the following stretches to do:
+Your healthcare provider or physical therapist will tell you which of the following stretches to do:

 - Crossover arm stretch: Relax your shoulders.
 Hold your upper arm with the opposite hand.
 Pull your arm across your chest until you feel a stretch.
 Hold the stretch for 30 seconds.
 Return to the starting position.